RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 <p align="center">
     <img src="Images/Mech03.jpeg" alt="Description" width="700">
 </p>

+# Mainboard

+There are actually two interconnected mainboards in the floppydrive:

+- One mainboard surrounding the large flywheel (Refererred to as "Mainboard #1" here)
+- One mainboard in the rear, beneath the R/W head and the stepper motor (Refererred to as "Mainboard #2" here)

+## Visual inspection of first mainboard

 [^1]: Phillips pan head (3.0 mm), Machine screw, Fully threaded, Thread diameter: 2.0 mm, Fastener length: 4.0 mm